Escadron de Chasse 1/7 Provence: The Rafale era

 The Jaguars were retired in July 2005 and replaced by Dassault Rafale one year later.
 In January 2007 1/7 Provence had twenty Rafale B and C. In March 2007 three Rafales were deployed to Dushanbe in Tajikistan, and carried out their first patrol over Afghanistan two days later.

 In September 2007, 1/7 Provence Squadron's Alpha Jets were transferred to the newly recreated Escadron d'Entraînement 3/8 Côte d'Or (EE 3/8 Côte d'Or).

 In June 2016, 1/7 Provence Squadron's Rafales were forward deployed to BA 104 Al Dhafra Air Base.
+In February 2026, following the outbreak of the 2026 Iran war, the squadron's Rafales were mobilized for air defense operations against Iranian drone and missile attacks targeting French and allied facilities in the region.